javedmshah/javedmshah.github.io/about.md

 ---
 layout: page
 title: about
-description: Javed is a product manager with experience running identity assurance and access management product portfolios for startups.
+description: Javed is a technology professional with a passion for research and two decades of experience running identity assurance and access management product portfolios for startups.
 He is a BS in Computer Engineering from University of Pune and holds an MBA from UC Berkeley.
 ---
 [CityBiz: featuring Javed ](https://www.citybiz.co/article/115221/1kosmos-appoints-javed-shah-as-vp-and-rich-hlavka-as-svp/) [The FIDO Conference: Speaker profile](https://authenticatecon.com/speaker/javed-shah/)